Alexandra-Vogt/cubes/README.md

 # cubes

 A simple game written in Clojurescript and built for the web.
 The game itself is available online [here](https://blog.vogt.systems/cubes-site).
-I know the code is a bit messy, that is mostly a product of it being written in about 8 hours on a framework that I did not know before I started the project.
+The code is modular and fairly decent.
+If you are arriving here from my blog note that I changed the architecture so that it would be cleaner and less messy.

 ## Usage